aplteam/Maker/Docs/publish-config.md

 This is the outmost tag.
 Its "name" attribute defines the name of the project.

-Note that these days the value of the `<container>` tag is determined by naming convention: the name of the project plus a leading underscore.
-That means that a project "Foo" lives in `#._Foo`.
-This is true for almost all APL Team projects but not necessarily for, say, Dyalog projects.
+Note a project "Foo" usually lives in `#.Foo`.
+This is true for almost all APL Team projects except `APLTreeUtils` (that lives for technical reasons in `#._APLTreeUtils`) but not necessarily for, say, Dyalog projects.

-The namespace `#._Foo` usually contains test cases and references to any dependencies and might also contain stuff like helpers.
+The namespace `#.Foo` usually contains test cases and references to any dependencies and might also contain stuff like helpers.

 ### The tags `<version>`, `<buildid>`, `<date>`